Estimated reading time: 11 minutes

 Rogers Wireless

-f you opt for the Rogers phone contract for up to two years, you’ll spread that payment out and pay full price and more for your phone.
+f you opt for the Ifogers phone contract for up to two years, you’ll spread that payment out and pay full price and more for your phone.

-By the time you are done paying it, a new smartphone will be out, and time for you to upgrade for free so they can keep you in the revolving system.
+By the time you are done paying for it, a new smartphone will be out, and it will be time for you to upgrade for free so they can keep you in the revolving system.

 We weren’t interested in that because we liked our freedom to walk away anytime.